 \section{Main results}

 The following moment expansions play key roles in our analysis.
-The proofs are based on arguments in analogous results in \cite{BONIECE2024} (see {Lemmas} 2, 3, 4 and 5 therein) and are given in Appendix \ref{FPNH0} for completeness. \begin{proposition} Suppose that $Y \in (0,2)\setminus\{1\}$.
+The proofs are based on arguments used for analogous results in \cite{BONIECE2024} (see {Lemmas} 2, 3, 4 and 5 therein) and are given in Appendix \ref{PrfProp1a} for completeness. \begin{proposition} Suppose that $Y \in (0,2)\setminus\{1\}$.
 Let $\Delta_n^{\frac{1}{2}-s}\ll v_n \ll \Delta_n^{\frac{1}{4-Y}}$ for a fixed $s\in(0,1/2)$.
 Then, the following statements hold: \begin{enumerate} \item For any integer $p\geq 1$, we have

 where $C_{p,i} := \frac{(C_++C_-)|\chi_{t_{i-1}}|^Y}{2p-Y}$. \item Furthermore, if $p=1$, the following high-order expansion holds:

 where $D_{1,i}=\frac{(C_++C_-)(Y+1)(Y+2)}{2Y}\sigma^2_{t_{i-1}}|\chi_{t_{i-1}}|^Y$.
 Additionally, {for any $\zeta>1$,} we have